-“The student will become familiar with”, “the student will understand”, “the student will learn how…”, “the student will develop a skill” and so forth (Guri-Rosenblit, 2014, 173). : “In the , we will examine the circle and its properties”; “we will observe the phenomenon of autumn”; “we will raise questions regarding the Book of Samuel”; “we will study the structure of matter, the term molecule and the phenomenon it is supposed to represent”; “we will search for the forces operating on bridges”; “we will reflect on the play Uncle Vanya by Chekhov.”
-Non-theoretical objectives will be framed according to the following structure: “In our , we will read the play Uncle Vanya by Chekhov”; “we will hike together along a stream”; “we will play basketball”; “we will sing songs while playing guitar”; “we will write an essay”; “we will dissect frogs”; “we will analyze English sentences”; “we will paint with oil paints”; “we will deepen our relationship with each other” and so forth. .
+How is it possible to define the objectives of an educational gathering involving non-outcome teaching when teaching to here and now?
+In regular teaching that is directed towards outcomes, the definition of the aim of the lesson is usually focused on the outcome.
+These outcomes are usually targeted at the students’ consciousness.
+The following formulations are examples of this common approach: “The student will become familiar with…”, “the student will understand that…”, “the student will learn how to…”, “the student will develop a skill to …” and so forth (Guri-Rosenblit, 2014, 173).
+In contrast, in teaching here and now that is not directed at outcomes beyond the event of the gathering itself, the objectives must be defined in such a way that focuses the teacher on what is happening in the educational gathering itself.
+Although the examples of objectives that I give below may seem to be similar to the examples I gave above (of the way that teaching that focuses on outcomes defines its objectives), there are deep differences between the two.
+Objectives in non-outcome teaching here and now are defined according to the following formulas: “In the educational gathering, we will examine the circle and its properties”; “we will observe the phenomenon of autumn”; “we will raise questions regarding the Book of Samuel”; “we will study the structure of matter, the term molecule and the phenomenon it is supposed to represent”; “we will search for the forces operating on bridges”; “we will reflect on the play Uncle Vanya by Chekhov.”
+Non-theoretical objectives will be framed according to the following structure: “In our educational gathering, we will read the play Uncle Vanya by Chekhov”; “we will hike together along a stream”; “we will play basketball”; “we will sing songs while playing guitar”; “we will write an essay”; “we will dissect frogs”; “we will analyze English sentences”; “we will paint with oil paints”; “we will deepen our relationship with each other” and so forth.
+Again, the point is that the teaching objectives are phrased in such a way that they do not continue beyond the event of the educational gathering itself.

+The required virtues for teachers of worthy leisure

 These characteristics place a number of requirements on the teachers and thus their training.
-In terms of their knowledge, values and identity, the teacher of must be familiar with their tradition—the liberal tradition (Segev, 2017).
+In terms of their knowledge, values and identity, the teacher of worthy leisure must be familiar with their tradition—the liberal tradition (Segev, 2017).
 They must be familiar with its core principles, as well as the core issues it is concerned with in the present (Aloni, Avishar, Hop, and Yogev, 2007).
 Of course, teachers must know very well or (as beginners) at least well enough, the materials and skills of their field of knowledge.
 But they also have to have an understanding of their field of knowledge in the context of the general tradition of knowledge.
 The teachers must be as familiar as possible with the peaks of this tradition; the philosophical, scientific, technological, historical, social, and political contexts of their particular field (Segev, 2017).
 They should see themselves as part of that tradition and identify with the idea of study for its own sake.
-Teachers must view their field of expertise (mathematics, history, physics or literature; special education, early childhood education, or language) as one that expresses aspects of reality.
-These values are the source from which the teacher should draw the justification for their occupation as teacher and educators in general and for each in particular.
+Teachers must view their field of expertise (mathematics, history, physics or literature; special education, early childhood education, or language) as one that expresses good, true, just or beautiful potentialities and aspects of reality.
+These values are the source from which the teacher should draw the justification for their occupation as teacher and educators in general and for each educational gathering in particular.